GabrielBalabanResearch/lgemri_interstitial/README.md

 Running the script without any parameters will analyze the data in the 'example_inputs' folder.
 This should create a mesh similar to the one in 'example_output'.
 Also in the 'example_output' are .xdmf files which can be used to visualize the example mesh in paraview.
-These files can be freely modified if you want to used them to visualize your own meshes.
+These files can be freely modified if you want to use them to visualize your own meshes.

-If you want to modify the create_split_network.py script to work with some other mesh formats.
-Please see the class H5Format in 'src/meshdata.py', which can serve as template for another mesh format input/output class.
+If you want to modify the script 'create_split_network.py' to work with other mesh formats, please see the class 'H5Format' in 'src/meshdata.py', which can serve as a template for other mesh input/output classes.

 # Known compatible dependencies